gvisoc/gvisoc.github.io/_posts/2018-04-14-High-Level-SSL-Basics.markdown

 * The same as Bob, *anyone can send encrypted messages to Alice* using *PKA*
 * That way, only Alice will be able to read the message by using her SK (*SKA*) to decrypt it.

-In SSL, Alice and Bob are two systems.
+In SSL and TLS, Alice and Bob are two systems.
 They can be a browser and a server, or any two general, independent systems that interchange information: the point is that both of them have a Certificate and they use it to encrypt the communication as mentioned.

 ## Trusting Certificates: Certification Authorities and Cryptographic Signature
 One question one can have after reading the last section is: